Baumtreter/ha-todo-inbox-synchronizer/README.md

 Two lists arguing over who owns "milk" is not a synchronization strategy.
 It is an administrative failure with dairy.

-## Before trusting it with groceries
+## Test it first

-- Parse the YAML with a loader that understands Home Assistant's `!input` tag.
-- Verify the trigger is `todo.item_added` and targets the source input.
-- Verify `todo.add_item` targets the target input.
-- Verify `todo.remove_item` targets the source input and uses the source UID.
-- Verify the same-entity guard and the new-items-only behavior.
-- Test one temporary source item and remove the temporary target item after the transfer is confirmed.
-- The repository is private during review; make it public before sharing the import link.
-- Verify the raw import URL after changing repository visibility.
+Create the automation with two different `todo.*` lists.
+Add one unique temporary item to the source list.
+Confirm that it appears in the target list and disappears from the source list.
+Delete the test item from the target list afterward.